linuxserver/docker-tvheadend/README.md

   -v <path to data>:/config \
   -v <path to recordings>:/recordings \
   --device /dev/dri:/dev/dri `#optional` \
-  --device /dev/drb:/dev/dvb `#optional` \
+  --device /dev/dvb:/dev/dvb `#optional` \
   --restart unless-stopped \
   linuxserver/tvheadend
 ```

 #### Host vs. Bridge

 If you use IPTV, SAT>IP or HDHomeRun, you need to create the container with --net=host and remove the -p flags.
-This is because of a limitation in docker and multicast.
+This is because to work with these services Tvheadend requires a multicast address of `239.255.255.250` and a UDP port of `1900` which at this time is not possible with docker bridge mode.
+If you have other host services which also use multicast such as SSDP/DLNA/Emby you may experience stabilty problems.
+These can be solved by giving tvheadend its own IP using macavlan.

 ### docker-compose